Table of Contents

 Step 3: High Quality Heater and Thermometer

 Maintaining a warmer temperature is crucial for betta tanks.
-I recommend using a high-quality heater, as low-quality tends to become faulty.
+We recommend using a high-quality aquarium heater, as low-quality tends to become faulty.
 When that happens, it can retard the metabolism of betta, even if they are only in colder water for a short time.

 To keep the aquarium temperature in check use a thermometer and keep it between 78-82°F. It’s quite challenging to maintain a stable temperature in smaller tanks, especially those with less than 5 gallons.
 This strongly supports our recommendation for larger tanks.